MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 {{< warn-if-unreleased "v0.107" >}}

-The clock load generator produces a single row with a single column, `time`.
+The clock load generator produces a single row with a single `timestamp with time zone` column, `time`.
 Like [the `now` function (and unlike `mz_now`)](../../functions/now_and_mz_now/) it tracks the system clock of the source cluster, but can be used in contexts where the `now` function is not available.